Zlender02/youtube-dl-wizard/DEPENDENCIES.md

 # Dependencies

-You need these dependencies for the script to work
+You need these dependencies for the script to work, please ignore this if you are downloading this via the [releases](https://github.com/Zlender02/youtube-dl-wizard/releases) page as it has the dependencies preloaded.
 - [youtube-dl](https://youtube-dl.org/downloads/latest/youtube-dl)
 - ffmpeg/ffprobe
   · [GNU/Linux](https://johnvansickle.com/ffmpeg/)